-DLEY - This is the kind ry that Vice President and Senator Barry Goldfeel the press ignores. about kids - good kids. t's about older kids doing something for the younger kids six nights a week.
+DLEY - This is the kind ry that Vice President and Senator Barry Goldfeel the press ignores. about kids - good kids.
+I's about older kids doing something for the younger kids six nights a week.

 Together they've split the "Generation Gap" and with a five buck investment have set this town humming.

-The story might never have the story might never have been written had it not been for some other kids - not really bad kids - just kids with no place to go, nothing to do, but walk the streets of this tiny community and do the things all kids do when they have nothing to do.
+The story might never have been written had it not been for some other kids - not really bad kids - just kids with no place to go, nothing to do, but walk the streets of this tiny community and do the things all kids do when they have nothing to do.